Udege language

-The Udege language (also Udihe language, Udekhe language, Udeghe language) is the language of the Udege people.
+Udege (also known as Udihe, Udekhe and Udeghe) is the language of the Udege people.
 It is a member of the Tungusic family.
 It is a moribund language, and classified as critically endangered by the UNESCO Atlas of the World's Languages in Danger.

 Ethnonyms

 Until the beginning of the 20th century, neither the Orochs, nor the Udeges, nor the Tazes, who were considered one ethnic group, had a common self-name, each group had its own territorial name.
 Ethnic identity was present rather "implicitly", i.e. when local autochthonous inhabitants were opposed to alien peoples (Chinese, Manchus, Koreans, etc.).

 For the first time, a common ethnonym for the Udeges, Orochs and Taz was given by Jean-François de Laperouse by the common ethnonym Orochons (les orotchys) for the indigenous population living along the coast of the Tatar Strait and the Sea of Japan, namely in the Gulf of De-Kastri in 1787 in time of his round-the-world trip.
 This name was in use in literature until the beginning of the 20th century, when the Udege language received its modern name.

 For the first time, the term удиhе (udihe) as a designation for the people was introduced by the Russian author S. N. Brailovsky (Сергей Николаевич Браиловский) in his 1901 ethnographic report.
 This self-designation was worn by one of the groups of northern Udege.
 At the same time, he did not separate the Udege and Orochs.
 Brailovsky also began to use the term taz as a synonym for the term udihe.
 In the late 1920s, a campaign was launched in the country to change ethnonyms.
 The Orochons were divided into three groups and became Orochs, Udeges or Tazes.
 For the first time, such a division can be found in the works of Arseniev V. K.